fede-rodes/nft-minter/README.md

 This is why we will upload the content on a decentralised file storage system like IPFS instead.

+## Upload an image dynamically on IPFS

+The process of minting a new NFT and sending it to an address goes in three steps:

 With this method, we will need to specify a URI for each NFT we will mint, and thus we will need to use the ERC721 Custom Uri template.

+    We upload the content on IPFS (as it is too heavy to be stored on-chain) and get the CID of the content.
+    We upload a metadata object as a JSON file on IPFS as we do not reference the content directly in the contract.
+Instead, we put the CID of the content in a metadata object that we upload on IPFS.
+    We call the function “safeMint” of our smart contract, giving the CID of our metadata object and the address that will receive the NFT.